adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 # Frequently Asked Questions (FAQ)

-## Can I print to File Format X with this?
+## Can I echo to File Format X with this?

 If you are trying to generate XPS, PDF or DOCX or HTML files from PHP, then you are most likely in the wrong place.